StamusNetworks/SELKS/README.rst

 This will not affect the services and/or scripts.
 SELKS would still continue to operate and function as desired.
+If you wish you can also directly download and use the SELKS no desktop edition from the download page.

 Getting help